What is the best way of mixing watercolor pencils and colored pencils?

 One of those methods also works with watercolor, so in this post, I’ll describe two ways to use water soluble colored pencils in your drawings and followup with a suggestion for using watercolor with regular colored pencils.

-There are two basic ways for mixing water color colored pencils and regular colored pencils.
+There are two basic ways for mixing watercolor pencils and colored pencils.
 (Actually, there are three, but one of them involves drawing with them just like traditional colored pencils and not using water.
 That’s what I did for my plein air challenge drawing from week seven.)

 It’s perfectly fine to use water soluble pencils this way, so don’t think you have to add water in order to draw with water soluble colored pencils.